josh146/josh146.github.io/content/posts/2014/accidental-business-class.md

 I started boarding my flight to Okinawa (an [Airbus A330-300](http://en.wikipedia.org/wiki/Airbus_A330) twin engine jet), and entered at the front of the plane, ready to find my seat 17A. *Oh wow*, I thought - *this is pretty nice!*.
 I knew [Dragonair](http://en.wikipedia.org/wiki/Dragonair) was a subsidiary of Cathay Pacific, and had just assumed it was budget carrier - I was expecting something on the spectrum of Jetstar to Tigerair.

 I got a glimpse of the next cabin down; a cramped 2-4-2 seat configuration.
 Ah, so this must be business class!
 Albeit not the same standard as business class in an A380, but still pretty luxurious.
 Damn it.
 I had gotten excited there for a second.
-Begrudgingly I put my head down and walked over to the start of Economy.
+Begrudgingly I put my head down and walked over to the start of economy.

-*Seats 20ABC*
+*Seats 20AB*

 Well, that can't be right.
 I stare back at my ticket - *Economy: 17A*.
 I took a few steps back into business class and stared dumbfoundedly at seat 17A.
 It was only then that I remembered what Dragonair's online check in system said when I got my boarding pass back in Perth: